INfoUpgraders/Pterodactyl-Discord-Bot/README.md

 # How to get started
-First what you need to get is your Pterodactyl Panel link and place it in `PANEL_LINK` [section of the code](/bot.py).
+- First what you need to get is your Pterodactyl Panel link and place it in the `PANEL_LINK` [section of the code](/bot.py).